AkSynt/Sense/README.md

 # Sense
-Small program that calculates Power consumption of various Sensors
+A small implementation that calculates Power consumption of various Sensors